Truncated affine Springer fibers and Arthur's weighted orbital integrals: (Weighted) orbital integrals and the affine Springer fibers

 \begin{rem}

-It is now the time to explain why we make the assumption that the splitting field of $\bt(F)$ is totally ramified over $F$.
-Without this assumption, the Frobenius $\sigma\in \gal(\bar{k}/k)$ acts non-trivially on $\Lambda$.
-We can only rewrite
+It is time to explain why we have imposed the assumption that $T$ is totally ramified over $F$.
+Without it, the Frobenius $\sigma\in \gal(\overline{\mathbf{F}}_{q}/\fq)$ acts non-trivially on $X_{*}(T)_{I_{F}}$, and the morphism $T(F)\to X_{*}(M_{0})$ in lemma \ref{surj lattice} might fail to be surjective.
+(Indeed, it does fail for $T$ an unramified maximal torus in $\gl_{n}$.)
+As a consequence, the interpretation of $J_{M}^{\xi}(\gamma)$ as in proposition \ref{geom weighted orbital} no longer holds. \end{rem}